How to Pay Off Credit Card Debt Fast: 7 Proven Strategies

 See Your Payoff Timeline

-Enter your balance, rate, and payment to see exactly when you will be debt-free.
+Enter your balance, rate, and payment to see exactly when you'll be debt-free.

 2. The Snowball Method (Best for Motivation)